Gazipur Dhaka Division, Bangladesh Travel Guide

 Gazipur houses significant sites like Bhawal National Park, a large protected Sal forest ecosystem.
 It serves as a green lung, conserving a unique forest type.
 Bangabandhu Sheikh Mujib Safari Park showcases various wild animals in open enclosures, promoting wildlife preservation and educational experiences.
 Find tickets and tours for these attractions on GetYourGuide.

-Bhawal Rajbari, a historical Zamindar palace in Joydebpur, displays architectural styles from the British colonial era, a testament to the powerful Bhawal Estate.
+Bhawal Rajbari, an ancient Zamindar palace in Joydebpur, displays architectural styles from the British the era of colonization, a testament to the powerful Bhawal Estate.

 For a wider cultural experience, Dhaka is the recommended destination.